 - · Comprehensive object introspection

-- Get help on objects with ?
+- Get help on objects with?

-- Extensible tab completion, with support by default for completion of python variables and keywords
+- · Extensible tab completion, with support by default for completion of python variables and keywords

+- Good built-in ipdb debugger

 The object introspection and tab completion make IPython particularly efficient for debugging as well as for interactive experimentation and data analysis.